nicoleiocana/tpo-wiki/Writing-the-content.md

 We work with a text format called MarkDown.
 You can learn about it from the link https://dip.torproject.org/help/user/markdown

+**Short Sentences**

+Please add linebreaks to the long sentences.

+If you add only one linebreak, the paragraph will stay together, but the translation framework will generate two sentences.
+Long sentences are hard to translate and unlikely to be reused.

 **Links**

 Links are better done as \[linked words\](https://link), as it is easier to review them and simpler to read.